jjethwa/icinga2/README.md

     sudo docker run -e ICINGA_PASSWORD="icinga" -e ICINGA_WEB_PASSWORD="icinga_web" -t jordan/icinga2:latest

-The Icinga Web interface is accessible at http://localhost/icinga-web with the credentials root:password

 ## Icinga Web 2

 Icinga Web 2 can be accessed at http://localhost/icingaweb2 with the credentials icingaadmin:icinga